Scaffold-Based Multi-Objective Drug Candidate Optimization: Introduction

+In evolutionary models, the model navigates through chemical space using iterative changes to a molecule or populations of molecules as movement.
+The model seeks paths that lead to desirable molecules while avoiding paths that end in toxic or otherwise ineffective solutions.
+The Graph Neural Network (GNN) model MARS and Genetic Algorithm (GA) JANUS are both such evolutionary models utilizing different architectures. \cite{MARS,JANUS} The compound datasets formed from the collection of all paths in a run will be relatively diverse as well, spanning both optimal and sub-optimal regions of the space as it progresses.

-Conditional models, such as the generative chemical Transformer molGCT, instead generate molecules in one step. \cite{molGCT} Given target values for each property, a trained molGCT could output one new molecule that meets such properties.
-This has applications in material design and discovery where specific values of properties must be met instead of maximized. \cite{RN6} What molGCT gains in prediction speed and specificity, though, is balanced by slower training and inflexible architecture.
-Generating based on a different set or greater number of properties requires training the model from scratch (a process that takes days) and entirely changing its architecture to allow more input nodes.
+Conditional models, such as the generative chemical Transformer molGCT \cite{molGCT}, instead spend time learning the patterns of a dataset that enable it to generate a new molecule in one step.
+Given target values for each property, a trained molGCT could output one new molecule that meets such properties.
+This has common applications in material design and discovery where specific values of properties must be met instead of maximized. \cite{RN6,conditonalSEM,conditionalPhase} What molGCT gains in generation speed and specificity, though, is balanced by slower training and inflexible architecture.
+Generating based on different choices or a greater number of properties requires retraining the model from scratch (a lengthy, computationally expensive task) and changing its architecture to allow more input nodes.